swcarpentry/shell-novice/05-script.md

 you can probably puzzle out what it does.
 On the other hand,
-if you lookat this script:
+if you look at this script:

     # List files sorted by number of lines.
     wc -l $* | sort -n